Anthony-Fi/homellmcoder/README.md

 HomeLLMCoder uses a team of specialized AI agents to handle your requests.
 This ensures that each step of the process is handled by an expert.

 - **Manager Agent:** The project architect.
-It takes your high-level goal and creates a `project_plan.md` file that outlines the project and assigns tasks.
+It takes your high-level goal and creates a `plan.md` file that outlines the high-level project and assigns tasks.
+Its output is strictly enforced to only create `plan.md`.
 - **Planner Agent:** The detail-oriented planner.
-It takes the `project_plan.md` and breaks down the tasks into a detailed, step-by-step execution plan.
-The Planner's output is strictly `project_plan.md`.
+It takes the `plan.md` and refines it into a detailed, step-by-step execution plan in `project_plan.md`.
+Its output is strictly enforced to only modify `project_plan.md`.
 - **Coder Agent:** The programmer.
-It writes the code based on the detailed plan and can execute terminal commands (e.g., `pip install`, `npm install`, `php artisan migrate`) to set up environments, install dependencies, and scaffold projects.
+It writes the code based on the detailed plan.
+It can execute terminal commands (e.g., `pip install`, `npm install`, `php artisan migrate`), create directories, and create/edit code files.
+Its output is strictly enforced to prevent any modifications to `plan.md` or `project_plan.md`.
 - **Refactor Agent:** The code quality expert.
 It improves existing code without changing its functionality.
 - **QA/Tester Agent:** The quality assurance specialist.
 It writes tests to ensure the code is bug-free.
 - **Docs Agent:** The technical writer.
 It generates documentation for the code.